 Merseyside Fire and Rescue Authority provides the highest level of response to fires and other emergencies, as well as offering a range of services to reduce and respond to risk in our communities.
 We are a positive and bold organisation that is always looking to improve and provide the very best services possible to the public we serve.
-In the past we have had to deal with budget cuts and they challenged our ability to continue to provide services to the community, but more recently we have been able to increase our fire engines and firefighters by being innovative and demand-led to help us use the money we have differently.
-This plan sees us build on that ambition to provide further
+In the past we have had to deal with budget cuts that challenged our ability to continue to provide services to the community, but more recently we have been able to increase our fire engines and firefighters by being innovative and demand-led to help us use the money we have differently.
+This plan sees us build on that ambition to provide further protection to the people of Merseyside.
+More details about our budget can be found on page 44.